 When the at-fault driver in a car accident lawsuit or the property owner in a premises liability injury case offers to settle, they will either attempt to pay you out of pocket or their insurance company will offer you a dollar amount to end your case now and take the money.
 When you do this, it locks you in; you cannot go back to court later and choose to sue for more damages because the settlement is an alternative to your lawsuit.

 If the settlement is too low, it might be in your best interest to refuse the offer.
 Typically, there is no obligation to settle the case; you always have the choice of saying no and taking the case to court if you aren’t happy with the offer.
-Your lawyer can also help you renegotiate the offer, potentially bargaining for higher damages.
+Your Arkansas personal injury lawyers can also help you renegotiate the offer, potentially bargaining for higher damages.

 Negotiating Injury Settlement Offers with a Lawyer in Arkansas

-When you are injured, you should have an Arkansas personal injury attorney represent you.
+When you are injured, you should have a Johnson, AR personal injury attorney represent you.
 The at-fault property owner, driver, or other party is going to have a lawyer and an insurance company represent them in most cases, and it is better to have your own lawyer to handle the case rather than trying to negotiate your case on your own.

 When your lawyer meets with the at-fault party’s attorney, they can work to negotiate a settlement.
 Ultimately, it is usually more expensive for the defendant to go to court and lose, so they might be willing to pay more now to avoid more expenses at trial.
 However, getting them to their maximum offer is often a matter of sharp negotiating tactics.